 On March 1, 2010, the Tax Agent Services regime came into effect.
 All people doing Depreciation Schedules need to be registered as Tax Agents.
 It’s vital you choose a Quantity Surveyor who is a registered Tax Agent for your own protection.

-There’s surprisingly few requirements for a Tax Depreciation Schedule to be considered valid.
+There are surprisingly few requirements for a Tax Depreciation Schedule to be considered valid.
 This may explain why some schedules are far more complete than others.
-We’ve even seen a few one pagers that only give the first year’s depreciation – our Depreciation Schedules run for 20 years.
+We’ve even seen a few one-pagers that only give the first year’s depreciation – our Depreciation Schedules run for 40 years.
 Some Depreciation Schedules have only provided one method of depreciation.
 Others haven’t included the Low Value Pool as an option.
 Having a less complete Depreciation Schedule that’s a few dollars less initially is likely to cost you far more in the long run.

 Whether you call it a Quantity Surveyor report or a Depreciation Schedule, Depreciator meets all these criteria.
 Why not call us now on 1300 66 00 33 for a FREE no-obligation quote and a depreciation estimate.